hithisisyeshwanth/hithisisyeshwanth.github.io/README.md

 3. Add a image.
 4. Add a "Hire Me?" section in the blog.
 5. Add Google Analytics to the site.
+6. Add Video or Gif of the working projects to the project description.
+7. Include a resume without personal details in the site.

 ---------------------------------------------------------------
 # Notes from the original repo from which this project is generated.